ru-ka/pd-buddy-python/README.rst

 -  SinkConfig objects can be manipulated locally and written to the device with one method call
 -  Allows control of whether or not the output is enabled
+-  Provides a Pythonic interface for reading advertised PDOs

 Examples
 --------